 Where existing openings are to be filled with masonry, the new work should be adequately bonded to the existing and weather resistance of the wall maintained.
-However, if it is a party wall, then it should comply with the requirements for sound insulation.
+However, If it is a party wall, then it should comply with the requirements for sound insulation.

-12.1.4.5 Walls of special construction
+12.1.3.5 Walls of special construction

-If it is intended to retain walls of special construction such as wattle and daub, Tudor, mud walls (cob) etc., they should be altered so as to form a non-structural element, e.g., by the incorporation of an additional load-bearing wall or framing which provides lateral support to the wall and supports all structural loads previously supported by the wall.
+If it is intended to retain walls of special construction such as wattle and daub, tudor, mud walls (cob) etc., they should be altered so as to form a non-structural element, e.g., by the incorporation of an additional load bearing wall or framing which provides lateral support to the wall and supports all structural loads previously supported by the wall.
 It will also be necessary to ensure that the wall provides an adequate barrier to the passage of rainwater into the fabric or the inside of the building.

-Unfortunately, due to the inherent risks and planning conditions on these types of developments, it must be noted that it may not be possible for MDIS to provide warranty.
+Unfortunately, due to the inherent risks and planning conditions on these type of developments, it must be noted that it may not be possible for Premier Guarantee to provide a warranty.

-12.1.4.6 Concrete / Steel framed structures
+12.1.3.6 Concrete / Steel framed structures